-If, like many motorists in the UK, you drive a Ford Fiesta — the UK's best-selling car with over 133,000 sold last year — you’d be looking at an average cost of around £261 to replace the key, according to Keycare's 2015 data.
+If, like many motorists in the UK, you drive a Ford Fiesta — the UK's best-selling car with over 77,000 registered last year (2019) — you’d be looking at paying an average of £230 in car key replacement costs, according to The Autolocksmith's 2018 data.

 I’ve lost my keys, what should I do?

-Your first port of call will probably be your car or home insurance; check to see if key cover is on there as many don’t offer this as standard.
-However, some companies offer extras which can be added on if you haven’t already lost, broken or had your keys stolen – we’ll explain more on this a little later.
+- Check your car insurance or home insurance to see if key cover is on there (many don’t offer this as standard).
+However, some companies offer extras which can be added on if you haven’t already lost, broken or had your keys stolen – we’ll explain more on this a little later

-Next, you can contact franchised dealers to get a new set of car keys; however this may not come cheap, or quickly.
+- Contact franchised dealers to get a new set of car keys; however this may not come cheap, or quickly.
 Most modern keys are expensive to replace and will have to be programmed.
-Make sure you shop around to get the best price.
+Make sure you shop around to get the best price

-Finally, you can speak to an auto locksmith who will be able to cut and programme a new key as well as disable the lost or stolen one so it can’t be used to access your vehicle.
-If your key’s stuck inside your car, they’ll be able to gain entry for you.
+- Speak to an auto locksmith who'll be able to cut and programme a new key as well as disable the lost or stolen one so it can’t be used to access your vehicle.
+If your key’s stuck inside your car, they’ll be able to gain entry for you

 If you have spare keys, make sure you keep them somewhere accessible in the event of your main set going missing.
 If you keep your car and home keys on the same bunch, don’t keep your spares at home as you may not be able to get to them.
 Ask a family member or friend to keep them safe at their home so you can access them if you ever need to.